guides

-Character requirements are fundamental to every NZ visa application.
-Police certificates from countries lived in for 12+ months over past 10 years.
-When character waivers are possible.
-Less-serious offences don't always mean decline.
+Character requirements apply to every NZ visa application.
+Police certificates from countries lived in 12+ months over 10 years, and when waivers apply.

 Character requirements are a fundamental part of every New Zealand visa application.
 Immigration New Zealand (INZ) assesses applicants to ensure they are of good character and do not pose a risk to the safety and security of the country.
 Understanding these requirements early in the application process can save significant time and prevent unexpected complications.